jewel/clearskies/protocol/core.md

  * Previously valid addresses for the share

-Each of these methods can be disabled by the user on a per-share basis and implementations can elect not to implement them at their digression.
+Each of these methods can be disabled by the user on a per-share basis and implementations can elect not to implement them at their discretion.

 Peer addresses are represented as ASCII, with the address and port number separated by a colon.
 IPv6 addresses should be surrounded by square brackets.